ChatterBoxIO/chatterbox/README.md

 - webhook_url: (Optional) The webhook URL to send the meeting events to.
 - model: (Optional) The Deepgram model to use for transcription.
 Default is 'nova-3'.
 - language: (Optional) The language for transcription.
 Default is 'multi' for multi-language support.
+- noTranscriptTimeoutSeconds: (Optional) If provided, the bot will automatically leave the session after this many seconds without receiving any transcript.
+Must be a number.

 ### WebSocket Event Callbacks